Llandudno Lifeboat Station: History

-In 1903, a new boathouse was constructed on Lloyd Street, at a cost of £1300.
+In 1903, a new boathouse was constructed on Lloyd Street, at a cost of £1,300.
 Llandudno sits on the isthmus between the mainland and the Great Orme, with a shore on either side of the town.
-The site of the Llandudno Lifeboat Station on Lloyd Street was almost equi-distant from both of Llandudno's shores, from where the lifeboat could be towed equally quickly in either direction.
+The site of the Llandudno Lifeboat Station on Lloyd Street was almost equidistant from both of Llandudno's shores, from where the lifeboat could be towed equally quickly in either direction.

 Whilst allowing a launch in either direction, the downside was that the station was approximately 700 m from either launching point, with its consequential launch travelling the streets of Llandudno taking on average 12–15 minutes, depending on traffic conditions.

 On 27 March 1919, the Llandudno lifeboat Theodore Price (ON 486) was launched into a north-westerly gale, to the aid of the schooner Ada Mary of Liverpool.
 In danger of being driven ashore after losing her sails, and one anchor cable, the lifeboat managed to rescue her crew of two in difficult conditions.
 After a further two hours, battling to return to Llandudno, the lifeboat made for Colwyn Bay.
 Coxswain John Owen was awarded the RNLI Bronze Medal.

-More recently, Llandudno lifeboat has undertaken some famous and unusual rescues.
-One mammoth 18-hour rescue in gale force winds in 2008 saw the lifeboat, under the command of Coxswain Graham Heritage, going 34 miles offshore to rescue a couple in distress whose boat had become anchored to the sea bed by fishing nets.
-Crew member Tim James was put aboard and spent an hour and a half, frequently submerged by waves, freeing the boat from the nets.
-As a result of their service that year The Crew were awarded the North Wales 'Your Champions' 2008 team award and Tim James received the top award 'Champion of Champions'.
-A couple of years earlier, the inshore boat was launched to the aid of a humpback whale that had become tangled in ropes and a buoy off Rhos-on-Sea.
-The whale was successfully cut free probably saving its life.
+1960s onwards

+In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
+These were easily launched with just a few people, ideal to respond quickly to local emergencies.

-The Llandudno inshore lifeboat serves the immediate coastline of the Great Orme, Little Orme, Rhos-on-Sea, Colwyn Bay and Llandudno West Shore.
-On the West Shore there are dangerous sands, widely used by families visiting the seaside, that can quickly become flooded trapping people on the sand bars as the tide floods.
-Sadly these sands have caused tragedy in recent years and it is for this reason that the Llandudno Inshore Lifeboat, along with Conwy Inshore Lifeboat, are on 24-hour call for an immediate launch.
+More Inshore lifeboats were deployed, and in 1965, the Inshore lifeboat (D-54) was placed at the Llandudno station, the first in North Wales.
+The Llandudno Inshore lifeboat serves the immediate coastline of the Great Orme, Little Orme, Rhos-on-Sea, Colwyn Bay and Llandudno West Shore.
+On the West Shore there are dangerous sands, widely used by families visiting the seaside, that can quickly become flooded, trapping people on the sand bars as the tide floods.
+Sadly these sands have caused tragedy in recent years and it is for this reason that the Llandudno Inshore Lifeboat, along with Inshore lifeboat, are on 24-hour call for an immediate launch.